spendright/scrape-campaigns/README.md

 for every company and brand/company pair mentioned.
 You might still want to emit rows for companies or brands if you have additional information (e.g. their `twitter_handle`).

+Translating a campaign's ratings into a `judgment` is sometimes (ahem) a judgment call, but it's usually obvious.
+Mapping green to 1, yellow to 0, and red to -1 is a pretty safe bet, as is (for grades) mapping A and B to 1, C to 0, and D through F to -1.
+Sometimes the campaign is just a list of things to support or avoid, in which case you should use the same judgment throughout.
+If you're not sure, ask the campaign's creator.

 Once you're done, submit a pull request on GitHub.